icebob/moleculer-java-site/src/events.md

 ## Broadcast event

-The broadcast event is sent to all available local & remote services.
+The broadcast event is sent to all available local & remote `Services`.
-It is not balanced, all event listener instances receive this event.
+It is not balanced, all event `Listener` instances receive this event.

 <div align="center">
     <img src="broadcast-events.gif" alt="Broadcast events diagram" />
 </div>

-Send broadcast events with `broker.broadcast` method.
+Send broadcast events with "broker.broadcast" method:

 ```java{16}
 // The payload is a hierarchical (~=JSON) structure: